About Linda Lang and Therapeutic Yoga

 illness, pain, emotional adjustments, challenges of aging, limiting conditions and life-style changes.

 You can practice with me in downtown Washington and the Maryland suburbs.
-I also offer services through the Center for Integrative Medicine, and train medical and public health students at GWU.

 What makes yoga a healing art?